 And yet I still think some individuality is authentic.
 It’s not an individuality tied to self-confidence.
 An authentic confidence doesn’t rest in oneself, but in the flow of meaning itself.

 This suggests a different kind of inconsistency from the inconsistencies of nervous self-consciousness.

 The writer “I” intend to lure onto these pages lacks self-confidence and consistency.
 His confidence doesn’t rest in static “Truths”, but in coming close to a world that exceeds every static formulation.
-His confidence isn’t rooted in rational proof (e.g. science), nor in the denial of rationality (e.g. fundamental religions), but in the wider vistas that incompletion makes possible.
+His confidence isn’t rooted in rational proof (e.g. science), nor in the denial of rationality (e.g. fundamental religions), but in the wider vistas that incompletion and uncertainty makes possible.
 This gives the mind room to play with vaster formulations.

 I have no idea if such a writer will ever show up.
 The most I can hope to do is face my own fragmented mind, with a little humor and forgiveness.
 If possible, I speak as someone who might punch someone at a bar, and then forgive himself immediately.
 I intend to let myself off the hook, to suffer no guilt, because I have nothing to live up to, no overriding image.